assem3811/Flight-Booking-System/README.md

 ## Connection to Database

-Make sure you are using PostgreSQL and created a datbase with name flight_booking
+Make sure you are using PostgreSQL and created a database with name flight_booking

 ```
 spring.datasource.url=jdbc:postgresql://localhost:5432/flight_booking